madebycodera/graphql-test/README.md

-# MadeByCodera GraphQL Test
+# GraphQL Test

 ## Description

-You are tasked with writing the GraphQL api for a new Todo List mobile app.
+GraphQL api for a new Todo List mobile app.

 ### Todo GraphQL Type
 The structure of the Todo GraphQL Type according to the frontend developer should look like the following: